TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

  svn commit ...
 (if needed, also commit changes in bibtexperllibs and crossrefware.)

+Register the production dois before archiving.
-Then archive all the files:
+Then archive all the files (after registering):
   # if working on another machine, copy final abs/bbl to tug:
   cd ~tubprod/VV-N
   tar czf absbbl.tgz */abs.tex */bbl.tex